Project 01 · Live at instantpotdoc.com

 After weeks of trying to fix the UI drift — tightening the prompt, adding guardrails, testing and adjusting — I recognized a feeling I had experienced many times in my career.
 Diminishing returns.
 More effort, less improvement.

 So I asked ChatGPT directly: is GPT the right tool for this?
-Can this consistency problem actually be solved?
 The answer was honest and specific.
 Even with strict prompting the model told me it was still probabilistic, context-sensitive, and slightly variable by nature.
 You can reduce inconsistency.
 You cannot guarantee it.
 Then: you have outgrown prompt-only control.
 You are trying to build a tool, not just a chatbot.
 You need a front end.

 That answer led directly to everything that came next — the switch to Claude, the web app, the domain, the LinkedIn series.
 A tool that honestly diagnosed its own ceiling was more valuable in that moment than one that kept trying to be something it was not.

-The lesson: ask direct questions.
+Ask direct questions.
 AI systems will often give you honest answers about their own limitations if you ask plainly.
-That honesty is a feature, not a flaw — and it is more useful than a confident wrong answer.
+That honesty is a feature, not a flaw.

 11